-Keep in mind, the sooner the research begins, the sooner you will be in possession of the knowledge
+Keep in mind, the sooner the research begins, the sooner you will be in possession of the knowledge to make more informed decisions.

 THOUGHTS TO CONSIDER

 Which form of home care do you feel will support you and/or your loved one the best?